 Source: Keppel Corporation

-A 75/25 joint venture (JV) company was formed between Keppel FELS and Seafox respectively, to build and own SEAFOX 5.
+A 75/25 joint venture (JV) company has been formed between Keppel FELS and Seafox respectively, to build and own this US$220 million vessel.
+Seafox has the option of acquiring Keppel’s stake in the JV company.

-The above charter contract is not expected to have material impact on the net tangible assets or earnings per share of Keppel Corporation Limited for the current financial year.
+The above project is not expected to have material impact on the net tangible assets or earnings per share of Keppel Corporation Limited for the current financial year.